nomilous/notice-example/README.md

 * `curl` - a commanline http client
 * `git`  - too much detail?
 * `node` - the magic
+* `elasticsearch` - also magic
+    * examples assume a localhosted instance of [elasticsearch](http://www.elasticsearch.org/) listening at 9200
+    * p.s. if you've not explored elasticsearch, i strongly recommend it jumping
+    * your todo queue

 ### clone and install this repo